 The Sixth Form offers a wide range of A levels, taught by subject specialists in smaller groups than those experienced in the Middle School.
-Typically there are between ten and fifteen students in classes in the Lower Sixth, usually slightly less than this in the Upper Sixth.
-Students usually choose four subjects (some may take more), from all those available in the Middle School, but with the addition of Business Studies, Economics, PE and Psychology, with Politics added as a new option from September 2019.
+Students usually choose four subjects (some may take more), from all those available in the Middle School, but with the addition of Business Studies, Drama and Theatre, Economics, PE and Psychology, with Politics added as a new option from September 2019.

 We try hard to ensure that students can take the subjects they want and our timetable has the flexibility to fit most combinations.
 Prior to entry into the Sixth Form, we spend time with students to discuss their choice of subjects to ensure that the combination works for them.
 Students should select subjects that they enjoy, they will be successful in and which will match their career/further education aspirations.
-See our guide to choosing A levels for more details about making the best choice of subjects.
+See our blog for more details about making the best choice of subjects.

 Providing students with pastoral support

 Weekly assemblies are held both by House and for the Sixth Form.
 The Sixth Form engage in a number of events held for them, these include their own play, concert, Christmas party, leavers’ lunch, leavers’ ball, graduation day, prefects’ dinner and other social events through the year.
-For the first time, towards the end of the summer term 2016, we are introducing a residential week where Year 12 students will spend time at an activity centre in South Wales where they will not only enjoy the many outdoor events on offer, but work with teachers to develop their university applications.
+A residential week for Year 12 towards the end of the Summer Term sees them spend time at an activity centre where they not only enjoy the many outdoor events on offer, but work with teachers to develop their university applications.
 This makes for a very supportive and caring community.

 The Sixth Form team in conjunction with the Careers Department provide thorough preparation and advice for students applying to universities in the UK and abroad.
-The process begins with discussions with tutors and Housemasters/mistresses, followed by a whole day devoted to UCAS preparation, when students attend lectures given by visiting speakers from universities such as Cambridge, University of East Anglia and University College Suffolk.
-The process continues with ‘Apply’ sessions, when members of the Sixth Form team assist students in the completion of their online applications.
+Students have discussions with tutors and their Head of House and are able to log into the Unifrog system, which provides information about all the different options available post A Level.
 For those students who are applying to the most challenging courses (Oxbridge, medicine, veterinary sciences) there is a parallel process whereby their applications are closely monitored and mentored by Zos Austin or Andrew Calver.

-Throughout the process, heads of departments are on hand to give subject specific advice, each department having a designated member who has knowledge and expertise relating to their subject.
-The reference writing process is extremely thorough and references are produced in discussion with subject teachers, form tutors, housemasters/mistresses, the Sixth Form team and the students themselves.
-This leads to highly successful outcomes for all of our students.
-This year,
+Throughout the process, heads of departments are on hand to give subject specific advice.
+The reference writing process is extremely thorough and references are produced in discussion with subject teachers, form tutors, Head of House, the Sixth Form team and the students themselves.

 Every Sixth Form student takes part in Thursday afternoon activities and they can choose from a wide-range of opportunities.
-These include community service, through helping in Primary and Special schools and working with the elderly in Anglesea Heights as well as the CCF.
-Other opportunities available only to the Sixth Form include the Leadership Programme and Young Enterprise Scheme as well as the Model United Nations and the City-recognised Financial Management.
+These include community service, through helping in Primary and Special schools and working with the elderly in Anglesea Heights as well as the Combined Cadet Force.
 Sixth Form students also run several clubs for younger members of the school and in this way can extend their communication, organisational and leadership skills whilst engaging in activities they enjoy.